jajaperson/PKM/Vault/Zen/Galois field.md

 > [!missing]- Proof
 > #missing/proof

+Clearly every Galois field is in particular a [[Field of prime characteristic]].

 ## Construction
 A finite field of a given order can be constructed as a quotient of a [[polynomial ring]].
 Given a polynomial ring $\mathbb{Z}_{p}[x]$